 The subsequent sections describe the costs associated with the new vehicle technologies.
 The costs represent the piece costs for an individual piece of hardware or system, e.g., an intake cam phaser to provide variable valve timing.
 Costs are presented in terms of their hardware incremental compliance cost.
 This means that they include all potential costs associated with their application on vehicles, not just the cost of their physical parts.
-The basis for the piece costs presented here is NHTSA's 2011 CAFE FRM and EPA's 2008 Staff Technical Report.^{11,12} In those analyses, piece costs were estimated based on a number of sources for cost related information.
+As discussed, the basis for the piece costs presented here is NHTSA's MY 2011 CAFE final rule and EPA's 2008 Staff Report.
+In those analyses, piece costs were estimated based on a number of sources for cost related information.
 The objective was to use those sources of information considered to be most credible for projecting the costs of individual vehicle technologies.
-As a result of meetings between EPA and NHTSA staff in the first half of 2009, where both piece costs and fuel consumption efficiencies were discussed in detail, cost estimates have been adjusted slightly.
+As a result of almost daily meetings between EPA and NHTSA staff during 2009, where both piece costs and fuel consumption efficiencies were discussed in detail, cost estimates have been adjusted slightly.
 Where estimates differ between sources, engineering judgment was used to arrive at what is believed to be the best cost estimate available today, and explained the basis for that exercise of judgment.
-Thus while NHTSA and EPA found that much of the cost information used in NHTSA's MY 2011 final rule and EPA's 2008 staff report was consistent to a great extent, the agencies, in reconsidering information from many sources, revised several component costs of several major technologies information (turbocharging downsizing, mild and strong hybrids, diesels, SGDI, Valve Train Lift Technologies).

-Note that EPA's 2008 staff report presented costs in terms of 2006 dollars.
+Note that EPA's 2008 Staff Report presented costs in terms of 2006 dollars.
 For this analysis, costs are expressed in terms of 2007 dollars.
-Any costs presented here that are based on costs expressed in 2006 dollars have been adjusted to reflect 2007 dollars using the Gross Domestic Product price deflator (see Appendix 3.A).^{13,a} The following discussion summarizes the piece cost estimates and how these data sources were used to arrive at the best estimate of piece costs.
-The following sections describe individual technologies and their respective cost and effectiveness estimates.
+Any costs presented here that are based on costs expressed in 2006 dollars have been adjusted to reflect 2007 dollars using the Gross Domestic Product price deflator (see Appendix 3.A).
+The following discussion summarizes the piece cost estimates and how these data sources were used to arrive at the best estimate of piece costs for individual technologies, as well as their respective effectiveness estimates.
 For purposes of this joint TSD, these estimates were developed jointly by NHTSA and EPA.
 Due to differences in the modeling and technology application methodologies employed by the two agencies, the estimates used by each agency may not match exactly but will be consistent given the different modeling tools used.
-Additional details are also provided in each agency's respective proposed/draft RIAs.
+Additional details are also provided in each agency's respective final RIAs.